Accounts Receivable Deductions: Still A Plague On Profits

 February 9, 2023

-The results, however, are that at the bottom line, customer deduction losses have not been reduced, and the process has gotten even gotten more complex.
+However, the bottom line results show that customer deduction losses have not been reduced and the process has gotten even more complex.

-Accounts receivable deduction management remains an intractable problem causing significant revenue and profit dilution for manufacturers, costing even mid-market companies millions of dollars of expense every year, depending on the industry, up to 5-15% of revenues.
+Accounts Receivable Deduction Management remains an intractable problem causing significant revenue and profit dilution for manufacturers, costing even mid-market companies millions of dollars of expense every year – up to 5-15% of revenue, depending on the industry.

-To understand the profit impact of customer deductions, consider a $1 billion retail-channel supplier with a net operating margin of 10% and experiencing a typical 9.7% ($97 Million) customer deduction rate.
-Of the 9.7%, questionable deductions may total a third, which is also about a third of the net margin, which leaves a significant profit improvement opportunity.
+To understand the profit impact of customer deductions, consider a $1 billion retail-channel supplier with a net operating margin of 10%, experiencing a typical 9.7% customer deduction rate.
+That’s approximately $97 million in customer deductions.
+Questionable deductions may total a third of that, which is about a third of the net margin, leaving a significant profit improvement opportunity.

-Deductions are rarely an exact match, so the variances must be reconciled manually (unless you have the newest technology.
-When a deduction has no matching credit memo, deductions need to be researched, which often requires the participation of other departments.
-These departments may include sales, distribution, finance, transportation, marketing, pricing, etc. It’s a labor-intensive process.
+Deductions are rarely an exact match, so the variances must be reconciled manually (unless you have the newest technology).
+When a deduction has no matching credit memo, deductions need to be researched, involving participation of sales, distribution, finance, transportation, marketing, pricing, etc. It’s a labor-intensive process with expensive overhead.

-Few companies track the true cost of customer deductions since the expense is distributed among so many departmental budgets.
-Those who look at it closely will be surprised at its magnitude.
+Few companies track the cost of customer deductions since the expense is distributed among many product and departmental budgets.
+However, those who look at it closely will be surprised at its magnitude.

-There is the potential for a significant payoff from managing deductions, but achieving it requires expertly configured accounts receivable deduction software automation plus staff with industry know-how.
-The fixes include identifying and correcting the root causes of systemic problems and customer disconnects and, more directly, recapturing the deduction profit leakage through the reconciliation of excessive deductions, which can more than outweigh the costs of the entire process.
+There is the potential for a significant payoff from managing deductions, but it requires expertly configured accounts receivable deduction software plus a team with industry expertise.
+The fixes include identifying and correcting the root causes of systemic problems, customer disconnects, and, more directly, recapturing the deduction profit leakage by reconciling and recovering excessive deductions.

-The broad customer deduction classifications are Trade Practices, which are largely unavoidable, Preventable under the supplier’s control, and Customer Error.
+Broad deduction classifications include industry Trade Practices, Preventable (under the supplier’s control), and Customer Errors.

-The financial impact of deductions varies by industry, with businesses having the most trade promotions or complex supply chains having the highest incidence of deductions.
-There are “high-dilution” industries that plan to incur deductions of more than 15% of revenues because of heavy trade promotion bill-backs or the markdown or return of unsold seasonal or excess products.
+The financial impact of CPG customer deductions varies by industry, however businesses with heavy trade promotions or complex supply chains have the highest incidence of deduction losses.
+“High-dilution” industries plan to incur more than 15% of revenues deductions because of heavy trade promotion billbacks or the markdown and/or return of unsold seasonal or excess products.